Őriszentpéter

 Őriszentpéter (Šentpeter) is a town in Vas County, Hungary.

 Geography

 The town extends on the hills of the region Őrség, where the river Zala flows through.
-Zala has its source about 10 km away at Szalafő.
+The Zala has its source about 10 km away at Szalafő.

 The town has an ancient szer structure.
 It consists of 9 szer: The central grain is at the river Zala: Városszer and Baksaszer, moreover the Alszer on the northern side.
 Also important are the Kovácsszer, Siskaszer, Templomszer, Keserűszer and Galambszer districts.

 History

 The village of Őriszentpéter is first mentioned in chronicles from 1280.
 The inhabitants of the village were defenders of the border of Hungary on the west frontier.
 They were free people and served the king of Hungary as soldiers.
 They built their church in the 12th century.
 During the Turkish wars the religion changed and the Catholic Church became a Reformed church.